4.5 xaringan Presentation

 - Get Start: https://slides.yihui.org/xaringan/#1

-package- GitHub repo (refer to Wiki page for detailed documentation): https://github.com/yihui/xaringan
+xaringanpackage- GitHub repo (refer to Wiki page for detailed documentation): https://github.com/yihui/xaringan

-It is a slide template based on an HTML5 presentation framework remark.js
+It is a slide template based on an HTML5 presentation framework remark.js.

-You write slides in R Markdown, and then use the xaringan
+You write slides in R Markdown, and then use the xaringan package to render the slides.

 Features: